cegeka/Cegeka-Spring-Course/02-database/exercise.md

 5. Implement the addIngredient method on IngredientController

-6. Implement the removeIngredient method on IngredientController
+6. Implement the removeIngredient method on IngredientController.
+What happens if you remove an Ingredient that is coupled to an Order?

 7. Implement the updateIngredientName method on IngredientController